-On Sunday night, Prime Minister Scott Morrison announced that, due to the Covid-19 crisis, Australian Public Service departments will be making the shift to working from home (WFH).
-In anticipation, contentgroup has been moving to WFH over the past fortnight.
+Last thursday, Chief Minister Andrew Barr announced that, due to the Covid-19 crisis, Australian Public Service departments will be making the shift to working from home (WFH).
+In anticipation, contentgroup has been moving to WFH over the past week.

-As time goes on, we will hold our regular staff ‘lunch ‘n’ learn’ sessions by webinar, and consult industry and APS experts about this new way of working via podcast interviews – indeed, listen out for our soon-to-be-launched APS brains-trust series ‘Work With Purpose’.
+As time goes on, we will hold our regular staff ‘lunch ‘n’ learn’ sessions by webinar, and consult industry and APS experts about this new way of working via podcast interviews – indeed, listen to our APS brains-trust series ‘Work With Purpose’.
 Get in touch if you would like us to help you do the same.

 For now, we would like to share with you our experience of working from home, in the hope that it provides helpful insight for those making the shift now.

 Having a virtual private network (VPN) is the most secure way to access your department’s server.
 However, VPNs are notoriously tricky, often denying access for no apparent reason.
 So, it is really important to ensure you can access yours from home before you shift to home-working.
 Bring home your laptop and test the VPN.
 Now.

 At contentgroup, we save each document with the filename date-first (that is, [year][month][day][filename]).
 This ensures version control between multiple collaborators, as well as being a great way to track the development of projects and having an organised and uniformed filing system.

 If your VPN is being problematic, SharePoint – a team sharing and collaboration software tool provided by Office 365, commonly used in the APS – is a good option whilst working remotely.
 However, you will need to ensure that you’re using it correctly, to ensure document version control .
 Ask your IT department for guidance.